 This year, the College is taking important steps to manage the impact of these factors with the introduction of a three-year budget and five-year forecast.

-Peter Provenzano Jr., CPA, CGMA, Vice Chancellor of Administrative Services, is leading a team looking at ways to achieve efficiencies from energy conservation to changes in employee contracts to improvements in student services.
+Peter Provenzano Jr., Vice Chancellor of Administrative Services, is leading a team looking at ways to achieve efficiencies from energy conservation to changes in employee contracts to improvements in student services.
 Efforts will continue toward balancing community need, student success, and the financial stability of the College.

 “We are looking at everything,” Provenzano says.
 “We need to run a college that is fiscally responsible, and accountable to taxpayers, students and employees.
 A balanced budget is required in a healthy organization.”